aml-org/amf/adrs/0014-avro-parsing.md

 ## Context

-Async 2.x supports AVRO Schemas and we currently don't.
+Async 2.x supports AVRO Schemas, and we currently don't.
-We want to add support AVRO Schemas inside Async APIs and as a standalone documents.
+We want to add support of AVRO Schemas:
+- inside Async APIs
+- as a standalone document

 We need to decide:
 - how are we going to map AVRO Schemas to the AMF Model